gopinathsjsu/team-project-the-avengers/README.md

 - Set festive period and their corresponding rates

 ## Technologies used
-- NodeJS
+- Backend: Node.js and Express
-- ReactJS
+- Frontend: React
-- MySQL
+- Database: RDS for MySQL
-- AWS
+- Deployment: AWS EC2

 ## Design decisions
 We looked at MongoDB for database for our tech stack and since none of us were familiar with MongoDB, we decided to work with MySQL.